Brprb08/orbital-control-simulator/README.md

 ## Why I Built This

+## Why I Built This

-I got curious about orbital mechanics after watching a few SpaceX launches and wondering what really happens once the second stage reaches orbit, and how things like rendezvous or satellite parking actually work.
-I didn’t have a background in orbital dynamics or game development, but I did have one in computer science and wanted a project that would be a real challenge and strong enough to show in a portfolio.
+I got interested in orbital mechanics after watching a few SpaceX launches and realizing I didn’t actually understand what happens once a rocket reaches orbit.
+Things like rendezvous, station keeping, maneuvers, or even maintaining a stable orbit were unknown to me, and I wanted to understand them in a more hands on way.

+At the time, I didn’t have a background in orbital dynamics or game development.
+I did have a computer science background, and I was looking for a project that would force me to work with real physics, and performance constraints instead of just writing another small application.

-It started as a simple scene with a few moving spheres, and eventually I was adding new features, fixing bugs, and improving performance to make it smoother and more fun to use.
-It turned into a great way to learn by building, figuring out how to simulate spacecraft motion while keeping everything running smoothly.
-I just got addicted to working on it.
+It started as a basic scene with a few objects moving under gravity.
+As I worked on it, I kept tightening the simulation and adding features as I improved.
+That gradually led to thrust modeling, attitude control, drag, better integration methods, and a lot of effort spent keeping everything stable and responsive at runtime.

 ---